geermank/dots-loading/README.md

 4. bouncing
 5. tik_tok

-Go to the following section to see how they look.
+Go to the previous section to see how they look.

 Here you have an example of all the attributes combined: